 See your GP

-A common cause of sleeping problems is stress – this can be related to work, finances, relationships, health, career or a combination of many things.
-Your Doctor can help you minimise your stress levels, however, there are also medical conditions that cause sleeping problems – these are neurological conditions that require treatment.
+A common cause of sleep problems is stress – this can be related to work, finances, relationships, health, career or a combination of many things.
+Your doctor can help you minimise your stress levels, however, there are also medical conditions that cause sleeping problems – these are neurological conditions that require treatment.
 Your GP can help determine if you may suffer from any of these conditions and may also refer you to a sleep specialist or sleep clinic for diagnosis and treatment.

 COMMON SLEEP DISORDERS